bhj/KaraokeEternal/docs/content/docs/index.md

 - MP4 (since mp4/m4a files are only containers, codec support can vary depending on the browser running the [player](#player-admin-only))

 Karaoke Forever expects media filenames to be in the format "Artist - Title" (see [MetaParser](#metaparser) for more info).
-By default, media files that couldn't be parsed are [logged to a file](#file-locations) (to change the level of logging, see [Command Line Options](#command-line-options)).
+Media files that couldn't be parsed are [logged to a file](#file-locations) (to change the level of logging, see [Command Line Options](#command-line-options)).

 ### MetaParser

-When determining the artist name and song title for each media file, the default behavior is to use the filename, assumed to be in the format "Artist - Title".
+When determining the artist name and song title for each media file, the filenames are assumed to be in the format "Artist - Title".
 This can be configured per-folder using a `_kfconfig.js` file.
 When a `_kfconfig.js` file is encountered in a folder it applies to all files and subfolders within.
 If any subfolders have their own `_kfconfig.js` files those will take precedence.

 #### Configuring the Parser